department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 ### Can I get career counseling and new skills training through VR&amp;E?

-You may qualify for these benefits if you’re a Servicemember or Veteran with a service-connected disability (meaning we've concluded that you were disabled by an injury or illness caused—or made worse—by your active military service), **and**:
+You may qualify for these benefits if you’re a Servicemember or Veteran with a service-connected disability (meaning we've concluded that you were disabled by an injury or illness caused—or made worse—by your active military service), and:

 - You have an employment barrier or handicap, **and**
 - You're signed up for VR&amp;E, **and**